BallardRobinett/Tensorflow-Image-Classification/README.md

-# Tensorflow Image Classification
 Neural Network for classifying pictures of clothing